derlem/susamuru/README.md

 ### how to create a kernel from a pipenv file (for creating 'susamuru' kernel)
 * pipenv install
 * pipenv shell
-* python -m ipykernel install --user --name=my-susamuru Now you can use our notebooks!
+* python -m ipykernel install --user --name=susamuru

+Now you can use our notebooks!

+#### in order to remove our kernel from jupyter notebook:
+* jupyter kernelspec uninstall susamuru